01 of 08

 04 of 08

 Cut a triangle out of this piece of fabric.
-This will be the hood.
+This will eventually be the hood of your baby towel.
 The nap of the towel will help hide the seam.Continue to 5 of 8 below.

 05 of 08

 Optional: Place appliqués where desired.
 The appliqué can also be used to help hide the seam in the hood.
-I prefer using fusible web, and machine blanket stitching around the appliqué.
+If possible, use fusible web, and machine blanket stitching around the appliqué.
 Make sure appliqués are attached securely.Continue to 6 of 8 below.

 06 of 08

 Add binding to the hood on the edge open to the towel.
 You may use pre-made bias binding, or make your own.
-I prefer to make my own binding out of the same fabric I use for appliqués.
-Making your own binding gives you more fabric options.Continue to 7 of 8 below.
+It's a nice touch to create your own binding out of the same fabric used for appliqués.
+Making your own binding also gives you the perk of being ably to use any fabric you choose.
+Pre-made binding, while more convenient, has fewer options when it comes to color.Continue to 7 of 8 below.

 07 of 08

-Sew the hood onto the upper left corner of the towel.Continue to 8 of 8 below.
+Sew the hood onto the upper left corner of the towel—make sure to backstitch at the start and end of your stitching to keep your hood secure and prevent fraying in the corners.Continue to 8 of 8 below.

 08 of 08